First-Time CCAT Taker's Complete Checklist: Everything You Need to Know

 Mathematical Reasoning (18-22 questions expected):

-- Practice mental math shortcuts
+- Practice mental math shortcuts from our mastering CCAT math guide

 - Master percentage and ratio calculations